Educational methods

 • if you have questions about the subject matter, ask them

-• Practical sessions, known as ‘work meetings’, ‘practica’, etc., are primarily organised in smaller groups.
-You will learn to apply and discuss your course material during practical sessions.
+During small group sessions, you will learn to apply and discuss your course material.
 The setting is informal, and the teacher expects active cooperation.
 You will look for solutions for problems or exercises, and group discussions might occur.
 Students are encouraged to ask questions.

-Tip: prepare for your practical sessions
+Tip: prepare for your practice sessions

 You might have to